samisbakedham/finn/doc/intro.md

 * Design simplicity that makes it easy to audit and maintain over time.
 * Community driven, encouraging mining decentralization.

-A detailed post on the step-by-step of how MWC transactions work (with graphics) can be found [in this Medium post](https://medium.com/@brandonarvanaghi/finn-transactions-explained-step-by-step-fdceb905a853).
+A detailed post on the step-by-step of how finn transactions work (with graphics) can be found [in this Medium post](https://medium.com/@brandonarvanaghi/finn-transactions-explained-step-by-step-fdceb905a853).

 ## Tongue Tying for Everyone

 This document is targeted at readers with a good understanding of blockchains and basic cryptography.
-With that in mind, we attempt to explain the technical buildup of Mimblewimble and how it's applied in MWC.
+With that in mind, we attempt to explain the technical buildup of Mimblewimble and how it's applied in finn.
 We hope this document is understandable to most technically-minded readers.
-Our objective is to encourage you to get interested in MWC and contribute in any way possible.
+Our objective is to encourage you to get interested in finn and contribute in any way possible.

-To achieve this objective, we will introduce the main concepts required for a good understanding of MWC as a Mimblewimble implementation.
-We will start with a brief description of some relevant properties of Elliptic Curve Cryptography (ECC) to lay the foundation on which MWC is based and then describe all the key elements of a Mimblewimble blockchain's transactions and blocks.
+To achieve this objective, we will introduce the main concepts required for a good understanding of finn as a Mimblewimble implementation.
+We will start with a brief description of some relevant properties of Elliptic Curve Cryptography (ECC) to lay the foundation on which finn is based and then describe all the key elements of a Mimblewimble blockchain's transactions and blocks.

 ### Tiny Bits of Elliptic Curves